Leviathan Lab Announces Directors and Casting For 2021 Barbour Playwrights Award Reading Series

 The readings are directed by (for Moonlight) Michael Alvarez (Lincoln Center Director's Lab, Directing Fellow, New York Theatre Workshop); (for Panic Room) Eugene Ma (Nominee, Drama Desk Award); and (for Are You There Truman?)
 Gaven Trinidad.

-Film capture and editing by Brad Davies, with sound design (for Moonlight) by John Millerd.
 Stage management will be provided by Emilia Smart-Denson (Theatre Communications Group), with production assistance by Jennifer Ogasian and Isabel Yun-Ru Chen.
-Ariel Estrada (Producing Artistic Director, Leviathan Lab) and Rebecca Lovett (Assistant Director, EAG) serve as producers.
+Ariel Estrada (Producing Artistic Director, Leviathan Lab) serves as producer.